ryanwhowe/Dot/README.md

 Q: Why add this to Packagist?
 >
-> This package has been used on several of my projects both personally and professionally and I am tired of copying
+> This package has been used on several of my projects both personally and professionally, and I am tired of copying
 > the class from one project to another.
 If my teams and I get usage out of this project, I wanted to share it to
 > allow anyone else who this could help use it as well.

+>
+> Warning: When you have xDebug enabled the recursion depth is set to 100, however the PHP
+> [manual][] advises against doing 100-200 recursion levels as it can smash the stack and cause termination of the
+> current
+> script.
+This class utilizes recursion to traverse the array.
+If you need to traverse an array with depth deeper than
+> 100 levels this likely is the wrong tool to utilize.
+>

 ## Installation